Shanmugakarthik05/NSS-Care-Network/README.md

-  # Access Project Link
+  # NSS Care Network

-  This is a code bundle for Access Project Link.
-The original project is available at https://www.figma.com/design/mMQZya47M9hhZt4ZhUxfm3/Access-Project-Link.
+  This is a code bundle for NSS Care Network.
+The original project is available at https://www.figma.com/design/mMQZya47M9hhZt4ZhUxfm3/NSS-Care-Network.

   ## Running the code